jrka/pyradexnest/README.md

 to convert the area from sr to physical area (e.g. pc^2), which is necessary for calculating the mass.
 Now, however, you can explicitly set the luminosity distance to use instead.

-3) a) Which molecules can I use?  b) Why do you list the molecule on every line, instead of once, if it always has to be the same?
+3) Which molecules can I use?

-a) Any molecule that RADEX can handle where transitions are uniquely described by J_upper.
+Any molecule that RADEX can handle where transitions are uniquely described by J_upper.
-b) Because this same format of file was used with a code that could do multiple molecules, and this may be added in the future to this code.